lzwjava/blog-source/resume.md

 I have gained a lot of skills since I started programming in 2008.
 Let's look at my skills from a high level.

-* 5 or more years of experience: Chinese, English, Writing, Java, Algorithm, Test-driven Development, Cloud Computing, DevOps, Backend Development
+* 5 or more years of using experience: Chinese, English, Writing, Java, Algorithm, Test-driven Development, Cloud Computing, DevOps, Backend Development
-* 3 to 4 years of experience: Cantonese, iOS Development, Android Development
+* 3 to 4 years of using experience: Cantonese, iOS Development, Android Development
-* 1 to 2 years of experience: Product Management, Machine Learning, Frontend Development
+* 1 to 2 years of using experience: Product Management, Machine Learning, Frontend Development
-* less than 1 year of experience: Japanese
+* less than 1 year of using experience: Japanese

 ## Tools